clipboard-org/clipboard/README.md

 ![Clipboard](https://github.com/clipboard-org/clipboard/blob/master/src/Clipboard/images/icon.png)
 # Clipboard
-Text exctraction done the easy way
+Text extraction done the easy way

 ![Build](https://github.com/clipboard-org/clipboard/workflows/Build/badge.svg)

 ## Getting started
 ### Referencing the package
-To start using cliboard you need to install the nuget package, which can be found [here](https://www.nuget.org/packages/Clipboard/)
+To start using Clipboard you need to install the [NuGet package](https://www.nuget.org/packages/Clipboard/).

-Alternatively you can intall the package by executing: `Install-Package Clipboard`
+Alternatively, you can install the package by executing: `Install-Package Clipboard`

 ### Extracting text
-Extracting text is extremely simple using clipboard, you just need to supply a file path or filstream to the `TextExtractor.Open` method.
+Extracting text is extremely simple using Clipboard.
+You just need to supply a file path or filestream to the `TextExtractor.Open` method.

 ### Example
 ```c#